marcusbello/goEmailValidator/README.md

 "reason": "nil"
 }
 ```
-The validation is done by checking regex and then checking the domain mx if it exists.
+The validation is done by checking input with email regex first and then, it will check the domain mx records.